Welcome to the world of Avios points!

 Can I combine my Avios points with other family members?

 Yes you can.
-Both British Airways Executive Club and avios.com offer Household Accounts.
-You can learn more here.
+British Airways Executive Club offers Household Accounts.
+You can learn how British Airways Household Accounts work here.

 Can I turn my Virgin Atlantic / American Airlines / other air miles into Avios points?

-No. (There is actually a way of converting Virgin Flying Club miles to Avios, but it is pretty poor value.)
+No. (There is actually a way of converting Virgin Points to Avios, but it is pretty poor value.)

-If you have points in another airline scheme to use up, I would recommend trying to combine them with an Avios redemption via two one-way redemptions.
+If you have points in another airline scheme to use up, we would recommend trying to combine them with an Avios redemption via two one-way redemptions.

-For example, as both BA and Virgin fly to Dubai, you could build up your Virgin miles so that you have just enough for a one-way redemption to Dubai on Virgin Atlantic.
-You could then use Avios points to fly back on British Airways.
+For example, as both British Airways and Virgin Atlantic fly to Hong Kong, you could build up your Virgin miles so that you have just enough for a one-way redemption.
+You could then use Avios to fly back on British Airways.

 Do Avios points expire?